djalbat/easy/README.md

 var checkboxFromHTML = Checkbox.fromHTML('<input type="checkbox"/>');
 ```

+If constructors take change or click handlers you can pass these to `fromHTML()` methods.

 #### Cloning elements

 You can call the `clone()` method of an element.
 If your element has an `id` attribute it's best to remove this from the cloned element: